GiorgosKostakakis/union_shop/prompt.md

-"I have a Flutter e-commerce app with a home page that displays product cards in a grid.
+"I have a Flutter app with a home page that displays product cards in a grid.
 Currently, the product cards show product images, titles, and prices, but clicking on them doesn't do anything.

 I need to implement navigation so that when a user clicks/taps on a product card (specifically the product image), it navigates to the ProductPage and displays that specific product's details.